 There is a harbor on one side of the light.
 Fishing boats are moored there and a long wooden pier juts out into the waters of the Rio Plata river.

 Another view from the lighthouse is the city of Colonia Del Sacramento This old city was founded in the late 1600’s by the Portuguese and they and the Spanish fought for several hundred years to see who would control the area and its waters.
 There is, according to Pat, a World War 2 German ship sunk in the harbor by a Captain who didn’t want to surrender his ship.

 It must look like this from the crows nest on pirate ships where a half rum addled pirate with a knife in his belt scans the seas for big fat merchant ships carrying gold.
-It had to have been a hard dangerous life to risk yourself for uncertain wages, a bottle of rum and a civilization that only had a curse and hangman’s noose for you when your feet touched dry land owned by some Queen or King who wouldn’t give you the time of day.
+It had to have been a hard dangerous life to risk yourself for uncertain wages, a bottle of rum and a civilization that only had a curse and hangman’s noose for you when your feet touched dry land.

 Our tour operators give us a few hours before we head back to Montevideo, so I go back down the stairway, much faster than I ascended.